pygobject/pgi-docgen/README.rst

 An experiment to create sphinx docs for gi modules using python introspection.

-docgen.py introspects the gi module and pulls in the gir docs.
-I creates a fake python module for each gi module that contains the whole API.
+pgi-docgen.py introspects the gi module and pulls in the gir docs.
+I creates a fake python module for each gi module that contains the whole API and uses the real module where needed.

-docbuild.py builds html docs using sphinx, optimizes png sizes and packages it.
+pgi-docgen-build.py builds html docs using sphinx and optimizes pngs.

-Both steps need a working (and the same) gi (no readthedocs.org etc.)
+Both steps need a working (and the same) pgi.

 How do I get started?